Frequently Asked Questions

 Where is Ooraminna and how do I get there?

-Ooraminna is located a half hour South of Alice Springs on the MARYVALE Rd towards Chambers Pillar and is on the edge of the Simpson desert.
+Ooraminna is located 30 minutes' drive South of Alice Springs on the MARYVALE Rd towards Chambers Pillar and is on the edge of the Simpson Desert.
+It is well signposted.

 Take the Maryvale road turnoff which is BEFORE you arrive at the airport if you are heading out to us from Alice Springs.

 There is so much to see and do in the region.
-Plan at least 3 or 4 days to drive around the East and West MacDonnell ranges, both are very acessible for day trips from Ooraminna Staiton.
+Alice Springs has a number of incredible museums offering a wealth of history and some fabulous cafes.
+Plan at least 3 or 4 days to drive around the East and West MacDonnell ranges, both are very accessible for day trips from Ooraminna Station.

 The Property